brownplt/B2T2/Errors.md

     function(r):
       r["black and white"] == true
     end
-> buWldColumn(tableJellyAnon, "eat-black-and-white", eatBlackAndWhiBe)?
+> buildColumn(tableJellyAnon, "eat-black-and-white", eatBlackAndWhite)?
 ```

 ### What is the Bug?

-The logical `and` appeals at a wrong place.
-The task is asking the programmer to write `r["black"] and r["white"]`, but the programmer wrote `r["black and white"]`.
-The bug will likely lead to an error complaining that `"black and white"` is not a valid column name of `r`, which is a row of `tableJellyAnon`.
+The logical `and` appears at a wrong place.
+The task is asking the programmer
+to write `r["black"] and r["white"]`, but the buggy program accesses the
+invalid column `"black and white"` instead.

 ### A Corrected Program